anniewils97/TheBrightNetwork/README.md

 * Display all users in a specific chatroom

-### Dependencies and Context
+### Dependencies

 * For posting a message: need to ensure user is in the chatroom first, before allowing them to post
-* Depending on which class owns the relationship, for deleting a user or chatroom, will likely need if statements.
+* A user can not read all the messages in a chatroom if they are not a part of that chatroom.

 ### Extensions